MonkleeGamer/Rank-Vouchers/README.md

 # Rank-Vouchers
-A Rank vucher plugin for MCPE serevers, Tested on PMMP Software
+A Rank voucher plugin for 1.2.10 MCPE serevers, Tested on PMMP Software